jameshughes89/cs4XX-EvolutionaryComputation/site/student-project/description.rst

 Marking Details
 ===============

-A total of 30 points may be obtained on this assignment.
-Although it is not required to complete all portions of the assignment (one may choose to only try to obtain, for example, 20 points), all portions must be completed correctly and effectively to receive all 30 points.
+A total of 30 points may be obtained for the project.
+Although it is not required to complete all portions of the project (one may choose to only try to obtain, for example, 20 points), all portions must be completed correctly and effectively to receive all 30 points.

 Below is a high-level overview of how points will be awarded.
 Details on each task are provided later in the assignment description.

-* A total of **5** points will be awarded for having a working implementation of PSO for the test functions
+* A total of **10** points will be awarded for having a working implementation of the project topic

+    * **10** additional points may be awarded for enhancements/modifications, novelty, interesting-ness, analysis, etc.

-    * A total of **5** additional points may be awarded for adding enhancements to the PSO algorithm
+* A total of **10** additional points may be awarded for completing a project presentation *or* report

+    * A project presentation will award up to **4** points

+        * Including proper references/citations awards an additional **2** points
-    * Using PSO for a multi-objective problems may award an additional **5** points
+        * Including figures and tables awards an additional **2** points
-    * Generating an effective visualization for evolution/solutions may award up to **2** additional points
+        * Performing an effective statistical analysis will award an additional **2** points

-    * A complete report will award up to **5** points
+    * A complete report will award up to **2** points

         * Using LaTeX to generate the report will award an additional **2** points
         * Including proper references/citations awards an additional **2** points